Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Simulation Analysis

+In this section, we discuss the detailed experimental evaluation of CRS using synthetic data where the ground truth is known.
+We evaluate the performance of CRS in recovering the correct subgroups in different settings in terms of treatment generation mechanism, true subgroups, and various noise levels.
+We also conduct an ablation study to validate the effectiveness of the strategies we create in the algorithm.

-\subsection{Recovery performance on synthetic data}
+\subsection{Recovery Performance on Synthetic Data}

-We would like to test how accurately and how quickly the subgroups are identified by CRS.
-We apply CRS on simulated datasets where true subgroups with enhanced treatment effect are predefined, and then compare true subgroups with subgroups recovered by CRS.
+To test how accurately and how quickly CRS identifies the subgroups, we apply CRS to simulated datasets where true subgroups with enhanced treatment effects are predefined.
+We then compare true subgroups with subgroups recovered by CRS.